-Because three years have gone by since we bought it, we thought it might be time to give you an update and review of our Chrysler Pacifica.
-After all, we’ve had plenty of time (and about 70,000 miles) to experience all it has to offer.
+Because nearly four years have gone by since we bought it, it’s time to give you an update and review of our 2019 Chrysler Pacifica.
+After all, we’ve had plenty of time (and more than 100,000 miles) to experience all it has to offer.

 Review of Chrysler Pacifica’s usefulness